 Lukas, on the other hand, like with most matters, did not think it was something to smile about.

 “You still haven’t learned,” he hissed.
-“That human could have been an even bigger idiot than you.
-Perhaps that’s why you’re even more clueless than when you got your second body.”
+“That human could have been an even bigger idiot than you.”

 This made you grimace.
 “The human you chose could have had a smaller stick shoved up his—”